qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

   - In reference counting, the coupling of course comes from runtime reference counting.
   - The foreign key constraint of ID is enforced by database.

 [^weak_generalized_reference_error_handling]: One kind of error handling is to just crash.
 Raw pointer is also a kind of weak generalized reference.
-Another way is to simply not care (e.g. memory safety issue of using dangling raw pointer).
+In C/C++ its error handling strategy is to require developer to not make mistake and doesn't care what happens after error occurs.

 If an abstraction that **decouples** object lifetime and how these objects are referenced, then it either: